vedantjain8/localhub/api/README.md

 ```

 Make sure to change `DB_HOST`, `DB_DATABASE`, `DB_USER`, and `DB_PASSWORD` according to your configuration.
+Also update the URL in `api/v1/uploadImage_route.js` line 51 to your URL.

 ### Parameters
 | Parameters  | Functions  |